simuxakadiscgolfgod/Space-Weather/README.md

 C. NOAA Radio Blackout Activity and Forecast

 Radio blackouts reaching the R1 levels were observed over the past 24 hours.
-The largest was at Sep 22 2024 2139 UTC.
+The largest was at Sep 23 2024 1456 UTC.

-Radio Blackout Forecast for Sep 23-Sep 25 2024
+Radio Blackout Forecast for Sep 24-Sep 26 2024

-              Sep 23        Sep 24        Sep 25
+              Sep 24        Sep 25        Sep 26
-R1-R2           25%           25%           25%
+R1-R2           40%           40%           40%
-R3 or greater    5%            5%            5%
+R3 or greater   10%           10%           10%

-Rationale: There is a chance for R1-R2 (Minor-Moderate) radio blackouts over 23-25 Sep.
+Rationale: There is a chance for M-class (R1-R2, Minor-Moderate) flares and a slight chance for X-class (R3- Strong) flares on 24-26 Sep.

 ```